wp-plugins/simple-subscribe/readme.txt

 	</script>
 `

-Right, let's go thru this code again, it's pretty straightforward.
+Right, let's go through this code again, it's pretty straightforward.
 At first, we create an instance of our form, we check if it was submitted, if it was - no matter if correctly or not, we should always display our hidden modal window, so people can see it straight away after the page reloads - we set the modal window class to "visible".

 After that it's simple code, just to show working example of that logic, you can copy and paste this code or change, amend, whatever you wish to do.